zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-3.md

 This tool allows the use of gaze activated software.
 It would be helpful for me if I wanted to create an interactive piece of art where the user had to move their eyes to interact.
 I think implementing the body into the interactivity of a project would be a good way to study human-computer interactions.
 The use of a gaze heat map such as [this one](https://github.com/TobiasRoeddiger/GazePointHeatMap) could also be used to track where a user looks when interacting with a project.

 An example of a project this software was used to create is a gaze activated keyboard.
 An image of this in use is above.
 The user looks in one of the four directions in order to narrow down which number they wish to type.
-Thisis just one example of how this software could be used!
+This is just one example of how this software could be used!

 This software uses the Tensorflow "Face Landmarks Detection" model.
 This may be another tool that is useful to my research, especially in the area of interactive art.
 There are so many ways facial gestures could be implemented into any projects I create in the future!